[Agenda] New Covid-19 variant fears shake EU This WEEK

 Von der Leyen, and EU parliament president David Sassoli will meet with French president Emmanuel Macron on the occasion.

-On Monday, EU foreign ministers will gather in Geneva to discuss trade issues in the margins of the World Trade Organization's (WTO) 12th ministerial conference.
+The EU foreign ministers' meeting on Monday in Geneva - originally aimed to discuss trade issues in the margins of the World Trade Organization's (WTO) 12th ministerial conference - was postponed due to fears around the new Covid-19 variant.